Nkfree/Partyhealth/README.md

 Approach another ```Player``` and hit the button which you use for opening ```doors```.

 ## Known problems:
-1. I didn't have option to test it with more players than 2 - I don't know how organized it will be when you activate more than one player.
+Feel free to tell me, I don't know if I'll be able to solve them though.